← Back to blog / DORA Metrics

-Understanding the Basics of DORA Metrics: A Comprehensive Introduction
+Understanding the Basics of DORA Metrics

 How often does your company add new features to your product and present it to customers?
 Or how often does it deploy by fixing bugs that negatively affect customer experience?
 Once a day?
 Once a week?
 Once in a month?
 Although this frequency is not a performance indicator on its own, the high deployment frequency is an important indicator for software development performance.